vyahello/python-ood/README.md

 ```

 ### Bridge
-Separates the abstraction into different class hierarchies.
-Abstract factory and adapter patterns are related to this Bridge design pattern.
+Bridge pattern separates the abstraction into different class hierarchies.
+Abstract factory and adapter patterns are related to Bridge design pattern.

 ```python
 from abc import ABC, abstractmethod